JGCRI/gcam-doc/economy.md

 - [ ] Yes (endogenous)

-<a name="table_footnote">1</a>: Note that this table differs from the one provided on the [Supply Inputs Page](inputs_supply.html#description) in that it lists all inputs to the land model, including information passed from other modules.
+<a name="table_footnote">1</a>: Note that this table differs from the one provided on the [Economy Inputs Page](inputs_economy.html#description) in that it lists all inputs to the economy module, including information passed from other modules.
 Additionally, the units listed are the units GCAM requires, rather than the units the raw input data uses.